 For youth and adults who have not yet been baptized and would like to be received into the Catholic Church - welcome!
 We are so happy that you are part of our Catholic family.

-Children age 7 and older who have not yet been baptized will go through a children's version of RCIA and should contact Lupe Huerta.
+Children age 7 and older who have not yet been baptized will go through a children's version of RCIA and should contact Israel Huerta.

 Confirmation & RCIA Contact Information

 "The matrimonial covenant, by which a man and a woman establish between themselves a partnership of the whole of life, is by its nature ordered toward the good of the spouses and the procreation and education of offspring; this covenant between baptized persons has been raised by Christ the Lord to the dignity of a sacrament."
 (CCC 1601)

 To those who have discerned the vocation of marriage - congratulations!
 St. John XXIII welcomes fully initiated Catholics (those who have received the Sacraments of Baptism, Communion, and Confirmation) to prepare for the Sacrament of Matrimony, or marriage.